✓ Updated March 2026

 Sunrise Kayak to Rangitoto Island

-Waiheke Island Wine Trail by Bike
+Waiheke Island Wine Trail (Beyond the Main Wineries)

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.